DRIV-EX: Counterfactual Explanations for Driving LLMs: Appendix: Tuning candidate algorithms to the task

-Direct optimization on the validation set was necessitated by two primary factors: \begin{itemize} \item Data scarcity and statistical power: for specific configurations, such as `unbiased' Llama3 samples, the available dataset is constrained to 75 safety-critical driving scenes.
+\begin{itemize} \item Data scarcity: for specific configurations, such as `unbiased' Llama3 samples, the available dataset is constrained to 75 safety-critical driving scenes.
 Partitioning this small sample further into independent validation and test subsets would significantly reduce the statistical power of our results and introduce high variance into the hyperparameter sensitivity analysis. \item Prioritizing explanatory fidelity: given that our primary objective is explainability, it is imperative to identify the optimal hyperparameter regime for the specific data distribution being explained.
-Tuning directly on the validation set ensures that the resulting explanations have the best possible `Aggregated Score', to have more numerous quality explanations for further model's behaviour interpretability. \end{itemize}
+Tuning directly on the validation set ensures that the resulting explanations have the best possible `Aggregated Score', to provide high quality explanations. \end{itemize}

 Results suggest that the hyperparameter configurations derived from Llama3 are not overfitted to a specific LLM architecture or data subset.
 Indeed, despite significant architectural variations - most notably in tokenization density, where Llama3 averages 33 learnable tokens per sample compared to 55 for Mistral and Qwen2.5 - DRIV-EX's performance remains consistent across all three LLMs (see main results in~\autoref{tab:algo_comparison}).
 Furthermore, we observe successful hyperparameter transferability to the safety-critical data pools used for Qwen2.5 and Mistral, which respectively include 21 samples (23.3\% of Qwen2.5 scenarios) and 4 samples (8.2\% of Mistral scenarios) that are not present in Llama3's safety-critical set, used for hyperparameter tuning.